thef4tdaddy/RxLedger/CONTRIBUTING.md

 If you have any questions, feel free to open an issue or contact the maintainers directly.

-Thank you for helping improve ThriveTrack!
+Thank you for helping improve RxLedger!